-The EHRC did have a public helpline, but this has now closed.
-Generally, the EHRC is being drastically cut back by the Coalition government.
-See below Reform: 2011-2013).
+The EHRC had a public helpline which has now closed; this has been replaced by a separately run Equality Advisory and Support Service.
+Generally, the EHRC was drastically cut back by the Coalition government.
+See below Reform: 2011-2013.

-In creating the EHRC, some safeguards on disability were built into the legislation.
-One is that at least one member of the EHRC board must be a person who has, or has had, a disability (EqA 2006 Sch 1 para 2(3)(a)).
-The Disability Commissioner is Chris Holmes MBE.
+Another safeguard in the Equality Act 2006, which remains, is that at least one member of the EHRC board must be someone who has, or has had, a disability (EqA 2006 Sch 1 para 2(3)(a)).

 Our vision is that the EHRC should become a valued and respected national institution focusing on its core roles as:

 – a national expert on equality and human rights issues – as an ‘A’-rated National Human Rights Institution monitoring the effectiveness of equality and human rights law, undertaking research, conducting inquiries, making recommendations, and monitoring progress in reducing persistent inequalities; and